Post 7 of 11

 XSplit is not the easiest streaming software to learn since it has many advanced settings, yet it works perfectly fine on average computers, especially if you play with the settings a bit, and set the ones optimized for your device.

-Another thing that has to be stated is that this software isn’t free, which is why many streamers choose other ones.
+Another thing that has to be stated is that this streaming software for low end computers isn’t free, which is why many streamers choose other ones.

 You don’t have to pay to download it, but if you stick with the free version, you won’t be full access, which means that tweaking those settings will be harder.